krlmlr/bindrcpp/cran-comments.md

 ## Reverse dependencies

-Checked the two downstream dependencies dplyr and valr.
+Checked the two downstream dependencies dplyr and valr, now also when installing dplyr over the CRAN version of bindrcpp, and then installing the release candidate of bindrcpp without updating dplyr.